infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Caregiver mindset

 - There are some very helpful attitudes for a Participatory Approach that we could take from Carl Rogers, the founder of Humanistic Psychology:
 	- Empathy or Accurate Understanding;
 	- Non-Judgemental Attitude or Unconditional Positive Regard
 	- Genuineness or truthfulness.

+## Assessing efficiency of caregiving
+- According to Aangan[^3], we need to define effectiveness of institutions factoring in staff, children's and governing authorities perspectives.
+This includes
+	- Standardized Evaluation of performance,criteria & systems.
+	- Standardize monitoring tool combining criteria related to infrastructure,interaction and activity
+	- External Evaluation through Vigilance Committees.
+	- Develop self monitoring tool.
+	- Capacity building of staff to use tool for internal monitoring and goal setting

 ## Caring for the Caregiver
 - According to Aangan's manual on caregiving[^3], these were the top concerns of the staff at CCIs